 2. Individual Partners with Other Income Sources

-Here's where housing associations need to pay attention.
-If someone is a partner in a housing association partnership and has personal income from other sources, they may face MTD obligations.
+Here is where housing associations need to pay attention.
+If someone is a partner in a housing association partnership and has personal income from other sources held in their own name, they may face MTD obligations.

 3. Board Members and Senior Staff

-Housing association board members, executives, and key personnel may personally own rental properties outside their housing association roles or have income from sole trading business.
-When personal rental income exceeds MTD thresholds, they face individual MTD compliance obligations.
+Housing association board members, executives, and key personnel may personally own rental properties outside their housing association roles, or have income from sole trade businesses.
+When personal qualifying income exceeds the relevant MTD threshold, they face individual MTD compliance obligations.

 4. Trading Subsidiaries Structured as Limited Companies

 Most housing associations sensibly operate commercial activities through limited company subsidiaries.
-These subsidiaries are subject to corporation tax, not MTD for Income Tax, so they're not affected by the April 2026 rollout.
+These subsidiaries are subject to corporation tax, not MTD for Income Tax, so they are not affected by any current MTD rollout.

 A snapshot summary